-Although developing an employee manual is more complicated than it once was, it is no less essential.
-Employee manuals are the glue that holds law firms together.
+Developing a modern employee handbook is more complicated than it once was, it is no less essential.
+Manuals are the glue that holds law firms together.

 By Lee Rosen, Family Lawyer